 Roots, with the common denominator of "Rhythm."
 Jazz Composer and Pianist Delbert Bump,

-Thomas Molina’s Nacho & Dollar Menu, Frank Salamone, Pete Ayers, and Keith Stout’s Alive
+Thomas Molina’s Nacho & Dollar Menu, special guest vocalist Tina Benedict, Frank Salamone,

-Music Orchestra on Saturday Sept.
-15th.
 Alive Music Orchestra (AMO) will perform a tribute in memory of two vocalist Doris Day and Nancy

 Gospel Jazz Sunday begins at Nut Tree inside Breezeway at Jazz Vespers Main Stage on

-Sunday, September 17th at 1pm.
-The Alive Blues Band will start festival’s annual Gospel Jazz
+Sunday, September 22nd at 1pm.
+The Alive Band will start festival’s annual Gospel Jazz

-Sunday with Keith Stout’s Alive Music Orchestra featuring vocalist Frank Salamone, Pete Ayers,
+Sunday with Keith Stout’s Alive Music Orchestra featuring vocalist Frank Salamone, and

-and Brette Stout performing at 3pm before the Military Tribute presentation concluding with USAF
+Brette Stout performing at 3pm before the Military Tribute presentation concluding with both

 "Freedom's Gate" Military Tribute